HrvojeMatijevic/Operational-transformation-gis/README.md

 For simplicity everthing packed within a html file.

 Some basic instructions on how it works within the GUI when started.
-Will work started from users local hdd, only OpenLayers pulled fro the web.
+Will work started from users local hdd, only OpenLayers pulled from the web.